 Sediment Bags for Dewatering

-Thank you for contacting us!
+Answer: Thank you for contacting us!
 For the type of product you have described, we would recommend the Sediment Dewatering Bag.
 This filtering and sediment removal device is designed to connect to hoses and pipes to filter out silt and harmful items from water areas.
-This dewatering bag is made from a needle-punched nonwoven material that retains sediment to allow only a thin amount of water to leave the bag.
+Geotextiles bags are made from needle-punched nonwoven material that retains sediment to allow only a thin amount of water to leave the bag.

-The sediment dewatering bag is typically made from a needle-punched nonwoven material that works to filter out sediment and silt from polluted water.
-This dewatering bag can be made with either an eight ounce or ten ounce (8 oz. or 10 oz.) filtering material, depending on your application.
+The geotextile dewatering bag can be made with either an eight ounce or ten ounce (8 oz. or 10 oz.) filtering material, depending on your application.

 - 8 oz. or 10 oz.
 Nonwoven Geotextile